matias-ceau/scripts/docs/scripts/random_album.xsh.md

-# random_album.xsh
+# Random Album Selector (random_album.xsh)

 ---

-Select random album and play it with cmus.
+Select a random album and play it with cmus.

 ---